pnnl/MSAC/README.md

 ## Authors

-* **Madison Blumer** - *Initial work*
+* **Madison Blumer**

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BSD License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

 * Thank you to PurpleBooth for a great [README template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
-* Inspiration
-* etc